Health Articles

 4. Arthritis. https://www.webmd.com/arthritis/default.htm (Accessed on December 4, 2020).

-The word collagen comes from Greek word “kola” which means glue, and that basically function of collagen which is to hold protein and/ or non -protein substance together.
-As an example, in skin, collagen function is to hold all the skin structure together.
-Collagen is a protein that provides structure to many parts of the body, including bones, skin, tendons, and ligaments.
-It accounts for about one-third of body protein composition.
-It is one of the major building blocks of bones, skin, muscles, tendons, and ligaments.
-Collagen is also found in many other body parts, including blood vessels, corneas, and teeth.
+The word collagen comes from the Greek word "kola,” which means glue, and that is basically the function of collagen, which is to hold protein and/or non-protein substances together.
+As an example, in the skin, the function of collagen is to hold all the skin structure together.
+Collagen is one of the major building blocks for many parts of the body, including bones, skin, tendons, and ligaments.
+It accounts for about one-third of the body's protein composition.
+It is also found in many other body parts, including blood vessels, corneas, and teeth.

 Types of collagen

-There is various type of collagen, but the main type of collagen is type I, type II, type III, and type IV.
+There are various types of collagen, but the main types are type I, type II, type III, and type IV.

-Type I: Most of your body’s collagen is made of type I. It is densely packed fibres which provides structure to skin, bones, tendons, fibrous cartilage, connective tissue, and teeth.
+Type I: Most of your body’s collagen is made of type I. It is a densely packed fibre that provides structure to skin, bones, tendons, fibrous cartilage, connective tissue, and teeth.

-Type II: This type is made of more loosely packed fibres and found in elastic cartilage, which cushions the joints.
+Type II: This type is made of more loosely packed fibres and is found in elastic cartilage, which cushions the joints.

 Type III: This type supports the structure of muscles, organs, and arteries.